Tax Documents - 1098T

 If you don’t see a 1098-T form Tax Statement section in the eStatements tab of eSuite, you may not be eligible to receive a form.

 Students enrolled in non-credit programs are not eligible to receive a 1098-T form.
+Students only maintaining matriculation for the entire calendar year are also not eligible to receive a 1098-T form.

 New York University isn’t required to report 1098-Ts to non-resident alien students.
 However, if you have a valid Taxpayer ID Number (TIN) listed within Albert, you are eligible to receive the form.